-Hotel Californian is nestled in Santa Barbara’s vibrant Funk Zone, a district well known for boutique shops, gourmet restaurants, and art galleries.
+Hotel Californian is nestled in Santa Barbara’s vibrant Funk Zone, a district well-known for boutique shops, gourmet restaurants, and art galleries.
 This five-star hotel sits oceanside and is brimming with upscale comforts that include an outdoor pool, an onsite spa, and easy access to delicious eateries.

 The hotel offers suites as well as standard and deluxe rooms.
 There are also two onsite restaurants, one cafe, and one serving Mediterranean dishes.

 La Playa Inn Santa Barbara is a highly-reviewed hotel for its friendly staff and superbly clean facilities.
 With your booking, you can expect your room to be equipped with a fridge, coffee maker, air conditioning, and a flat-screen TV with complimentary movie channels.
-It’s possible to book standard rooms as well as family-friend suites that accommodate up to four guests.
+It’s possible to book standard rooms as well as family-friendly suites that accommodate up to four guests.

 Guests that stay at La Playa Inn also enjoy an included continental breakfast each morning as well as 24-hour coffee and tea in the lobby.
-This property is conveniently within walking distance to both the Pacific Ocean and the downtown streets of Santa Barbara.
+This property is conveniently within walking distance of both the Pacific Ocean and the downtown streets of Santa Barbara.

 Wake up to the sound of ocean waves at the Santa Barbara Inn.
 This beachside hotel exudes elegance while highlighting the beauty of the coast.

 When you’re not off enjoying the ocean, relax in the hotel’s bubbling hot tub or get in a workout at the fitness center.
 The hotel’s Italian restaurant, Convivo, serves a satisfying meal overlooking the ocean.